 Despite these problems, the ABC is still well-loved in Australia, and a vast amount of Australiana has come from the ABC over the years.
 For a list of shows that aired on the ABC, look at the list of Australian Series and choose every other one.
 That is how influential the ABC has been.

 The ABC broadcasts four different television channels altogether:

 - ABC, formerly simply known as ABC-TV and ABC1: the original channel.

-- ABC2, launched March 2005.
-Since May 2011 it has had a programming block from 5 AM to 7 PM which is branded like a separate channel named ABC Kids (formerly known as ABC 4 Kids), aimed at pre-school children.
+- ABC Comedy (formerly ABC2), launched March 2005.
+Since May 2011 it has had a programming block from 5 AM to 7 PM which is branded like a separate channel named ABC Kids (formerly ABC 4 Kids), aimed at pre-school children.

-- ABC3, launched December 2009: Australia's only free-to-air channel purely for children, aimed at a slightly older audience than ABC Kids.
+- ABC Me (formerly ABC3, launched December 2009: Australia's only free-to-air channel purely for children, aimed at a slightly older audience than ABC Kids.
 Perhaps inevitably, it became the channel most-watched by Australian kids, and produced a few smash-hits such as Dance Academy.